 - CQI: identifying all data sources with which to measure and monitor fidelity to the practice model, assessing the progress and penetration of the CANS/TCOM into practice, and exploring development of clinical acuity algorithms using the CANS.

-This work at Chapin Hall is led by Policy Fellows Jennifer O’Brien and April Fernando, and Senior Policy Analyst Mike Stiehl.
-Contact Jennifer O’Brien for more information about our work related to developing and implementing the Nexus Practice Model, and April Fernando about her work related to the CANS.
+This work at Chapin Hall is led by Policy Fellow Jennifer O’Brien and Senior Policy Analyst Mike Stiehl.
+Contact Jennifer O’Brien for more information about our work related to developing and implementing the Nexus Practice Model.